-Arts East-West, a non-profit media arts organization established in 1995, is proud to present the Montreal Asian Film Festival (MAFF).
+Arts East-West, a non-profit media arts organization established in 1995, is proud to present the Montreal Asian International Film Festival (MAiFF).
 Initially conceived as the Korean Film Festival of Canada (KFFC), our annual film festival was launched in 2013 and has since evolved into a media art platform encompassing film screenings, media art exhibitions, workshops, artist talks and networking opportunities.

 • Explore Asian Canadian identity inclusively through the screen culture with both an intercultural and intergenerational lens.